wp-plugins/wplike2get/readme.txt

 Use the following options in the shortcode: facebook="false", twitter="false" or gplusone="false"

 == Changelog ==

+= 1.2.7 | 20.01.2014 =
+* adding google analytics universal tracking
+* remove the option where you can select your google analytics version.
+Most of you don't know the version, it is detected automatically now

 = 1.2.6 | 21.10.2013 =
 * fixed a copy & paste bug. sorry!